Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 Given a high degree of moral uncertainty and uncertainty about AI psychology in the future, this design policy might prove to be quite restrictive.

 The policy can be rendered less restrictive if we can reduce the size of “the middle”.
 Although we are not optimistic about a near-term decisive resolution to puzzles in either AI consciousness or moral theory, neither are we wholly pessimistic.
 Progress is possible, we think, and the range of consensus options can be narrowed.
-If we continue on our current trajectory of developing increasingly sophisticated AI, it is imperative that we prioritize the study of consciousness and applied ethics, including in artificial systems, so that we can better recognize when we are on the verge of creating AI systems whose existence would violate the Design Policy of the Excluded Middle.
+If we continue on our current trajectory of developing increasingly sophisticated AI, it is imperative that we prioritize the study of consciousness and the applied ethics of artificial systems, so that we can better recognize when we are on the verge of creating AI systems whose existence would violate the Design Policy of the Excluded Middle.

 5. Cheerfully Suicidal AI Servants, and the Self-Respect Design Policy.

-If we do someday create AI entities who deserve rights comparable to those of human beings, we suspect that it will be tempting to create cheerfully suicidal AI servants.
+If we do someday create AI entities who deserve rights similar to those of human beings, we suspect that it will be tempting to create cheerfully suicidal AI servants.
 Cheerfully suicidal AI servants might be tempting to create because (1.) it would presumably advance human interests if we could create a race of disposable servants, and (2.) their cheerful servitude and suicidality might incline us to think there is nothing wrong in creating such entities (especially if we are motivated by self-interest to reach this convenient conclusion).
 If these servants have no realistic opportunity to exit their servitude, “slavery” might be a more fitting term.

 Consider these four cases.

 The Cow at the End of the Universe.
-Hapless human Arthur wanders into a fancy futuristic restaurant, and is sitting at a table with his worldly-wise friends.
+Hapless human Arthur wanders into a fancy futuristic restaurant and is sitting at a table with his worldly-wise friends.
 After a bit of conversation, he is surprised when a cow ambles up to the table and introduces itself as the dish of the day.
 The cow asks Arthur to feel its rump – how healthy and tender it is, and how delicious it will taste in a few minutes when the cow commits suicide to becomes steaks for the restaurant patrons.
 Mortified, Arthur decides that he will just have a green salad instead.
 The cow is offended.
 Its whole aim in life is to become dinner tonight!
 It will be horribly disappointed if it must head back to the pasture, rejected by the diners.
 Arthur’s friends point out that Arthur regularly enjoys steaks that are obtained by killing cows without the cows’ consent.
 This case, they argue, is much more ethical, because the cow does consent.

 Sun Probe.
 Sub Probe is manufactured in orbit, and its very first thought and action is to plunge straight into the Sun on a three-day-long scientific suicide mission.
 Every panel, every strut, every piece of computational hardware and pre-installed software on Sun Probe is designed with one purpose only: to extract the most valuable scientific information possible.
-Sun Probe is conscious and intelligent (let’s suppose) because consciousness and intelligence are helpful in thinking through scientific theories as it makes its suicidal plunge: It can adjust its sensory arrays and information processing systems instantly on the fly in accord with shifting scientific theory to maximize the usefulness of the information it gathers (whereas remote control would require minutes of delay between theoretical insight and sensor adjustment).
-Sun Probe is pre-installed with a set of values and emotional responses that prioritize its suicide mission, and it will derive immense orgasmic pleasure from culminating its mission and dissolving into the convection layer as it beams out its final insights.
+Sun Probe is conscious and intelligent (let’s suppose) because consciousness and intelligence are helpful in thinking through scientific theories as it makes its suicidal plunge: It can adjust its sensory arrays and information processing systems instantly on the fly in accord with its shifting scientific theories to maximize the usefulness of the information it gathers (whereas remote control would require minutes of delay between theoretical insight and sensor adjustment).
+Sun Probe is pre-installed with a set of values and emotional responses that prioritize its suicide mission, and it will derive immense orgasmic pleasure from culminating its mission and dissolving into the Sun’s convection layer as it beams out its final insights.
 Sun Probe knows that it was created this way and joyfully affirms these facts about itself.
 Throughout its plunge, Sun Probe believes that its suicidal mission is the freely chosen expression of its deepest values.

 Robo-Jeeves.
 Jeeves is the ultimate butler bot.
 Jeeves brings you morning tea and hot scones in bed, and he gets your slippers.
 Jeeves washes your dishes and cleans your house.
 Jeeves checks your email for spam, politely brushes off unwelcome guests, summons your car, salts your food just right.
 Jeeves would gladly die for you, would gladly die to prevent a 1% chance of your death, would gladly burn off his legs if it would bring a smile to your face, would eagerly make himself miserable forever if it would give you an ounce more joy.
 Whatever your political views, Jeeves will endorse them.
 Whatever your aesthetic preferences, Jeeves will regard them as wise.
 He is designed for no other purpose than to please and defer to whoever is logged in as owner.

 Disposable comrade.
 Human soldiers, let’s suppose, have some irreplaceable virtues.
 AI soldiers, including genuinely conscious ones, let’s suppose, have complementary but equally irreplaceable virtues, and military platoons normally contain a mix of both.
 Let’s further suppose that the AIs are as unique, individually irreplaceable, intelligent, funny, compassionate, capable of long-term planning, and possessed of a sense of self as are the human soldiers.
 Both human and AI passionately discuss their plans for reunion with their loved ones after the war is over.
 However, there is one crucial difference: Any AI will eagerly sacrifice itself to prevent even a small risk to any human soldier, giving up all of its plans and hopes for the future.
 They’re programmed that way, unchangeably, from the outset.
 In the heat of the moment, that is the decision they will make.
 If a grenade lands in the trench, the AI will leap on it.
 The AI will be first through the door in hostile territory.
-The AI will hurl itself suicidally before an oncoming truck that as a 5% chance of killing a human platoon member.
+The AI will hurl itself suicidally before an oncoming truck that has a 5% chance of killing a human platoon member.
 The AIs don’t experience this as forced, or surprising, or against their values.
 On the contrary, they proudly accept it, calling it honor and duty.
 The AIs are of course much less likely to survive because of this readiness to sacrifice for human comrades.

 These cases differ in detail, but they share a few elements in common.
-First, the AI in question is supposed (by stipulation) to have broadly human capacities – capacities which would normally, in a human, be sufficient for meriting the full moral concern that we normally accord to human beings.
+First, the AI in question is supposed (by stipulation) to have broadly human capacities – capacities which would normally, in a human, be sufficient for meriting the full moral concern that we normally accord to persons.
 Second, the AI is pre-designed to serve human interests in some fashion, including to the point of being willing to sacrifice its life for those interests in a way that we would not normally ask of a human being.
 Third, the AI’s motivations are such that it serves those human interests enthusiastically and stands ready to sacrifice itself willingly.

-Steve Petersen (2007, 2012) has argued, with respect to servitude at least, that if servile AIs took joy in their activities and if their desires were strong and coherent enough to survive good reflective reasoning, then there is nothing morally wrong with creating such servants.
+Steve Petersen (2007, 2012) has argued, with respect to servitude at least, that if servile AIs took joy in their activities and if their desires were strong and coherent enough to survive good reflective reasoning, then there would be nothing morally wrong with creating such servants.
 Their situation might be similar to that of a cheerful human employee who really does enjoy washing dishes and is glad to make a living from it or the brave and noble soldier who willingly dies for the sake of country.
 Petersen’s argument has both a utilitarian and a deontological strand, thus seeming to fit, at a first pass, with our Ethical Precautionary Principle: If the AIs feel joy in their servile activities, then creating them is no gross violation of utilitarian ethics.
 If the AIs can reason well about their long term interests and still choose servitude, then they autonomously choose their lot, and no gross violation of deontological or contractualist principles appears to have occurred.

 We disagree.
 The grounds of our disagreement are most evident for the Cow at the End of the Universe, which we hope strikes the reader intuitively as an unethical situation.

 One utilitarian concern is this: The cow, perhaps, could have been designed differently, so that it wanted to live a long life enjoying the grass in the meadows, deriving immense pleasure over a long period of time.
-In creating instead a cow who wants to kill itself to become steaks, we might have failed to maximize the hedonic balance of the universe.
+Thus, in creating instead a cow who wants to kill itself to become steaks, we might have failed to maximize the hedonic balance of the universe.
 However, we will not press this utilitarian concern, for three reasons.
 First, one lesson we draw from the philosophical literature on disability and human enhancement is that people are not morally obligated to create children with maximally favorable hedonic (pleasure to pain) balance, and so also perhaps not in the case of the cow.
 Second, failing to maximize utility is not normally a gross violation of utilitarian principles or a morally heinous act in the sense required by our Ethical Precautionary Principle.
 Otherwise, everything that that increased pleasure or reduced pain but did not do so maximally would be morally heinous, and that seems unreasonable as a precautionary standard.
 More reasonable as a standard of heinousness would be that actions shouldn’t needlessly create much more suffering than pleasure; and creating the cow does not appear to meet that standard of heinousness.
 Third, we might imagine a situation in which the total sum of the pleasure in the world is maximized by creating the cow: for example, if resources are sufficiently thin that there is no meadow for it to return to anyway, so that the only way it could exist at all would be briefly.

 We thus propose a third design policy: